Employment Law SHAQs:

 A: All of you folks in NJ pay special attention to this one.
 In many states federal law is the only employment law in effect.
 And that means you must go through the EEOC because the laws require that you first given the agency a chance to resolve your complaint.
 Not so in NJ.
 We have a separate law, called the Law Against Discrimination or LAD, which covers much the same subject matter as the federal laws, but with important twists.
-First, there's no requirement to go through a proceeding before an administrative agency --- in NJ the Division on Civil Rights --- before you can take your case to court.
+First, in New Jersey there's no requirement to go through a proceeding before an administrative agency --- in NJ the Division on Civil Rights --- before you can take your case to court.
 Second, the remedies that are available to you under the LAD are usually greater than those under federal law.
-Chances are that you'll simply do better in state court.
+Chances are that you'll do better in state court.
 While there are sometimes good reasons to go through the agency process before going to court, make that decision with a qualified employment attorney, not on your own.

 Q: Ask “how will I pay for your services,” not “what's you hourly rate?”